rgcv/libcgal-julia/README.md

 ## Using `build_tarballs.jl` (recommended)

-You're only required to have `julia>=1.0` installed.
+You're only required to have `julia ≥ 1.0` installed.
 Once that requirement is met, just run:

 ```sh